MEDI-CAL EXPANSION: COVERING MORE CALIFORNIANS

 • Preventive and wellness services & chronic disease management

 • Pediatric services (including oral and vision care)

-Starting in 2014, the array of mental health and substance use disorder services will expand to better meet the needs of individuals eligible for Medi-Cal.
-The following mental health benefits will be available through Medi-Cal managed care plans or the fee-for-service delivery system:
+The array of mental health and substance use disorder services has expanded to better meet the needs of individuals eligible for Medi-Cal.
+The following mental health benefits are available through Medi-Cal managed care plans or the fee-for-service delivery system:

 • Individual and group mental health evaluation and treatment (psychotherapy)